 a) Adaptable housing design must incorporate practical and flexible features to meet the changing needs of residents of different ages and abilities over time.
-For example, hobless shower area, space for wheelchair access, height of light switches, arrangement and size of rooms, Formatted: Centered, Space After: 0 pt, Line spacing: single
+For example, hobless shower area, space for wheelchair access, height of light switches, arrangement and size of rooms.